leicesterhackspace/leicester-hackspace-web/CONTRIBUTING.md

 `body` layout of the homepage, list pages, and all other pages, respectively.

 These layouts use partials from `/themes/hackspace-theme/layouts/partials`.
 These partials are essentially reusable snippets of html.
-Though they are mainly used for breaking down the content of the pages into managable snippets.
+Though they are mainly used for breaking down the content of the pages into manageable snippets.

 ### Shortcodes
 Some [shortcodes](https://gohugo.io/content-management/shortcodes/) have been created in